Phone: (202) 296-5505 Email: info@winvale.com

 What Happens When CPARS Ratings Are Released?

-Once a government agency official finishes preparing an evaluation, they will submit it electronically in CPARS.gov.
-You will then receive a CPARS-system generated notification when an evaluation is ready for comment.
-You will have up to 14 days from the date of notification to submit any comments, rebutting statements, or additional information.
-If you note any discrepancies in the ratings, agencies will provide officials above the Contracting Officer level to review.
+Once the Assessing Official finishes preparing an evaluation, they submit it electronically in CPARS.gov.
+You will then receive a system-generated notification when a CPARS evaluation is ready for comment.
+You have up to 14 days from the date of notification to submit any comments, rebutting statements, or additional information.
+If you notice any discrepancies in the ratings, the CPARS is sent to the official above the Assessing Official for further review.

-2. Enter Proposed Ratings: the Assessing Official will enter the proposed ratings and narratives reflecting the contractor’s performance.
+2. Enter Proposed Ratings: the AO enters the proposed ratings and narratives reflecting the contractor’s performance.

-3. Validate Proposed Ratings: this step allows for the Assessing Official to review the proposed ratings and verify that the narratives are detailed, comprehensive, complete, and accurate.
+3. Validate Proposed Ratings: the AO reviews the proposed ratings and verifies that the narratives are detailed, comprehensive, complete, and accurate.

-4. Contractor Comments: this is when contractors can provide any comments and indicate whether they don’t agree with the evaluation.
+4. Contractor Comments: this is when contractors can provide any comments and indicate whether they disagree with the evaluation.

-5. Review Contractor Comments: allows the Assessing Official to modify and close the evaluation (when the contractor concurs).
+5. Review Contractor Comments: the Assessing Official can modify and close the evaluation, once the contractor concurs with it.

-Ratings will be made available to use for source selection no later than 14 days after they are released in CPARS.
-Any unresolved comments from contractors pending review will be noted and updated as necessary.
+Ratings are made available for source selection purposes no later than 14 days after they are released in CPARS.
+Any contractor comments still pending review will be addressed as necessary.
+More specifics on this process can be found in the CPARS Guide.

 Keeping Up with GSA Schedule Requirements

-CPARS is an important way for you to build up credibility as a GSA contractor and to ensure greater success in future contract awards.
+CPARS is an important way for you to build up credibility as a GSA contractor and secure future contract awards.
 But CPARS isn’t the only way you are evaluated as a contractor.
-In addition to CPARS, there are several other GSA Schedule requirements you need to keep up with throughout the life of your contract such as Contractor Assessment Visits (CAVs) and reporting your sales.
+In addition to CPARS, there are several other evaluations you will undergo as a GSA Schedule contractor, such as annual Contractor Assessment Visits (CAVs) and End of Term Assessments.

-If you want to learn more about maintenance requirements and keeping up with your GSA Schedule, you can check out our complete maintenance checklist.
-If have any questions about CPARS or your GSA Schedule contract, one of our consultants would be happy to help you.
+If you want to learn more about how to maintain your contract to ensure success during these assessments, you can check out our complete maintenance checklist.
+If you have any questions about CPARS or your GSA Schedule contract, one of our consultants would be happy to help you.

 New call-to-action